omnikernel1/omni-kernel-v5/ASSET_REGISTER.md

 **The Asset:** The `handleIngress` function is designed for rapid text capture and immediate processing.

 **Value:** Speed.
 In high-frequency sales, milliseconds matter.

+---
+**Note for Auditors:** All logic blocks above are protected by the Omni-Agentic License.
+Mapping is verifiable via `git blame` timestamps to establish IP seniority.